erikh/migrator/README.md

 [![Build Status](https://travis-ci.org/erikh/migrator.svg?branch=master)](https://travis-ci.org/erikh/migrator)<Paste>

-**migrator is not quite ready for use yet.
-Expect this to change in the next few days**

 migrator takes a different approach to many schema migration systems that exist
 already: it hands you the gun. migrator applies SQL directly to your database in a given order determined by the integers in the filename (minus the `.sql`